Lukashenko to face EU sanctions after Ryanair 'hijacking'

 Meanwhile, von der Leyen was just one of many Western voices who pledged a harsh reaction.

 "This act of state terror and kidnapping is a threat to all those who travel in Europe and beyond.
-It cannot be allowed to stand," the US, Ireland, Germany, Lithuania, Latvia, Estonia, Poland and the Czech Republic also said in a statement.
+It cannot be allowed to stand," the US, Ireland, Germany, Lithuania, Latvia, Estonia, Poland, and the Czech Republic also said in a statement.

-"This shocking act perpetrated by the Lukashenka regime endangered the lives of more than 120 passengers, including US citizens," US secretary of state Antony Blinken added.
+"This shocking act perpetrated by the Lukashenka regime endangered the lives of ... passengers, including US citizens," US secretary of state Antony Blinken added.

 "We are coordinating with our allies.
-This outlandish action by Lukashenko will have serious implications," British foreign secretary Dominic Raab also said.
+This outlandish action by Lukashenko will have serious implications," British foreign secretary Dominic Raab said.

 The Ryanair hijacking came on the eve of an EU summit on Monday, where leaders were due to discuss Russia relations.